top of page

 The Good News

+The fix is often simple.
 Extending the downspout so water is directed several feet away from the foundation can significantly reduce long-term moisture exposure at the base of the home.

 It’s one of the most cost-effective preventative maintenance steps a homeowner can take.